JessicaRouillon/ft_transcendence/README.md

 ### 🔎 Help

 Your browser might send you a warning for opening this link.
-As it is a locally hosted website, go to "Advanced" and click the "Accept the Risk and Continue" button to continue.
+As it is a locally hosted website, go to `Advanced` and click the `Accept the Risk and Continue` button to continue.